kraskaGM/SmartFlowController/README.md

 The project was conducted as a master thesis in Tallinn University of Technology.

 Hardware used:
-ESP32 microcontroller
+ESP32 microcontroller,
-optotransistors
+optotransistors,
-emitters
+emitters,
-peristaltic pump
+peristaltic pump,

 Software solution: